Introduction to C#: An Overview

 What are some key features of C#?

-C# is object-oriented, strongly typed, and supports automatic memory management.
-It also introduces unique features like properties, events, LINQ (Language Integrated Query), and more.
+C# is object-oriented, strongly typed operates, with automatic memory management besides containing unique features such as properties, events, LINQ, and many more.

 Can I develop web applications using C#?

-Yes!
-ASP.NET is a framework for building dynamic web applications using C#.
-It supports web forms, MVC architecture, and more recently, Blazor for building web UIs with C# instead of JavaScript.
+Correct!
+ASP.NET is a framework developed for the creation of C#-based web applications.
+It allows creating web forms, the MVC pattern, and, most recently, Blazor for realization web UIs written with C# rather than JavaScript.

 How does C# handle memory management?